disclaimer

 Fax: (406) 542-7272 (Clerk's Office)

-Querying parties should note that the courthouses do not permit electronic devices, and they conduct security checks in which all visitors must provide government-issued photo IDs.
+Querying parties should note that the courthouses do not permit electronic devices.
+They conduct security checks during which all visitors must provide government-issued photo IDs.

-To obtain Montana bankruptcy records in an electronic format, the Public Access to Court Electronic Records (PACER) service is available to the public.
-The PACER database holds federal court records, including bankruptcy records, and individuals who register on the platform can obtain them.
+The Public Access to Court Electronic Records (PACER) service is available to the public to obtain Montana bankruptcy records in an electronic format.
+The PACER database holds federal court records, including bankruptcy records, and individuals who register on the platform may access them.
 PACER is available twenty-four hours a day, seven days a week, to users with an account and an internet connection.
-Inquiries or concerns about not finding a particular piece of bankruptcy information can be communicated to the service center at (800) 676-6856 or pacer@psc.uscourts.gov.
+Inquiries or concerns about not finding a particular piece of bankruptcy information may be communicated to the service center at (800) 676-6856 or pacer@psc.uscourts.gov.

 How do I Find Out if My Bankruptcy Case is Closed in Montana?

-Interested individuals can know if a bankruptcy case is closed in Montana by checking the case status on platforms that provide basic bankruptcy information.
-For instance, the Voice Case Information System, accessible by calling (866) 222-8029), offers basic Montana bankruptcy information, such as if the court has closed a bankruptcy case.
+Interested individuals may know if a bankruptcy case is closed in Montana by checking the case status on platforms that provide basic bankruptcy information.
+For instance, the Voice Case Information System, accessible by calling (866) 222-8029, offers basic Montana bankruptcy information, such as if the court has closed a bankruptcy case.

-The status of a bankruptcy case is also available to users of the PACER system.
-Likewise, it is available on public computers at the bankruptcy courthouses.
+The status of a bankruptcy case is also available to users of the PACER system and on public computers at the bankruptcy courthouses.

 Can a Bankruptcy be Expunged in Montana